BestTimesToVisit.com Logo

 Prague Metro

 Tip:Download the 'PID Lítačka' app for real-time schedules, route planning, and ticket purchasing.
-Always validate your ticket in the yellow machines before entering the metro platform or when boarding a tram/bus.
-Inspectors are common and fines are hefty (around 1500 CZK on the spot).
-Avoid buying tickets from street vendors, as they may be overpriced or invalid.
+Always validate your ticket *before* entering the platform area by inserting it into the yellow machines.
+Inspectors are common and fines are steep (around 1500 CZK on the spot).
+Avoid trying to buy tickets from drivers on trams or buses; they are not available.
+The metro closes around midnight, so plan accordingly for late-night travel.

 Trams